endbegin/monty-hall-sim/README.md

 ## Installation

-Clone, and create a JAR file with "lein uberjar"
+Clone, and create a JAR file with

+    lein uberjar

+to create a JAR file in the target/ directory.

 ## Usage

-    $ java -jar monty-hall-sim-0.1.0-standalone.jar times
+    $ java -jar monty-hall-sim-0.1.0-standalone.jar 1000

-where 'times' is the number of times to run the game.
+to run the game 1000 times.

 The result of the simulation is a clojure map that displays the percentage of wins if the player switched and did not switch.